 Course location:Seacourt Hall

 01235 555 585

-• Colour wheel part one
+• Colour wheel.

-• Palette knife painting: Expressive landscape.
+• Palette knife painting.
+Expressive mark making.

 Abingdon and Witney College is subject to Ofsted regulation and is required to work with all its students to make sure they understand Government initiatives around Safeguarding, Prevent and Fundamental British Values.
 Information on these matters will be shared with you during your course.

 You will also be asked to complete monitoring paperwork, which helps us to deliver course content to the highest quality.